Speednwachinyelugo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a project for shell redirections, task 16: Displaying lines containing 'root'
+This is a project for shell redirections, task 17: Displaying lines that do not contain pattern 'bin'